patternfly/training-scenarios/react/react-customize/step1.md

 </GalleryItem>
 ```

-To add cards efficiently use `Array.apply` and `Array.map` to add nine cards.
+To add cards to the layout programatically, use `Array.apply` and `Array.map` to iterate over the collection and produce a GalleryItem for each item in the list.
 The result should look like this:

 <pre class="file" data-target="clipboard">
 {Array.apply(0, Array(9)).map((x, i) =&gt; (